Dark Mode

 • Seek legal assistance: If you have any concerns regarding your renewal, talk to a trusted immigration attorney for guidance.

 Need Help With Your Green Card Renewal?
-Schedule A Consultation With Spar & Bernstein
+Call Spar & Bernstein

 The process of renewing your Green Card can be easier if you work with Spar & Bernstein!

-• Provide tailored solutions if your case is complex
+• Offer personalized solutions if your case is complex.

-• Help you navigate through the appeals process, if your renewal application is denied
+• Help you move through the appeals process, if your renewal application is denied.

 With Spar & Bernstein, you have a reliable partner committed to helping you every step of the way in the Green Card renewal process.